 Attractions: Ocean beach community featuring a boardwalk overlooking the ocean

-Cost: FREE to Atlantic Beach residents only and their guests.
+Cost: $10 Atlantic Beach residents only and their guests.

 Town of Hempstead Beaches